msaps/MSSTabbedPageViewController/README.md

 - (NSInteger)defaultPageIndexForPageViewController:(MSSPageViewController *)pageViewController;
 ```

-MSSPageViewController is a UIViewController wrapper for UIPageViewController that provides s simpler data source and enhanced delegation methods.
+MSSPageViewController is a UIViewController wrapper for UIPageViewController that provides a simpler data source and enhanced delegation methods.
 The data source methods are encapsulated in the MSSTabbedPageViewControllerDataSource as seen above.

 The delegate methods that MSSPageViewController provides are listed below:

 ```
 - (void)pageViewController:(MSSPageViewController *)pageViewController